nathaniel-j/charting_the_boom/README.md

 ![chart](chart.png)

 The original intent for this project was to build this as an AWS Lambda script to be run in the cloud as an automated process and have the chart saved in an AWS S3 bucket to be statically hosted, however, the libraries I used made the script file too large to be held or used with Lamba.
 I might see if I can pare the dependecies down to make it fit under Lambda's 50MB threshold, but for now I am going to run this script locally on a weekly basis to update the chart in my S3 bucket and work on getting that chart set up to be public facing.

+requirements for this code:
+pandas, sodapy, matplotlib & python 3.8+